-In the current agriculture job market, employers are struggling to find high quality talent.
+In the current agriculture job market, employers are struggling to find high-quality talent.
 The shortage in labor has forced employers to keep their salaries competitive in order to attract the highest quality candidates and retain their top employees.
 This means you’ll likely discover a significant difference in salary for an agriculture job compared to that of the same job in another industry.

-As agriculture recruiters who have worked within the ag industry for many years, we encounter a wide variety of employees and employers, including agribusiness executives, farm managers, suppliers and more.
-We can truthfully say that the people you’ll work with are down to earth, kind, and full of life!
+As agriculture recruiters who have worked within the ag industry for many years, we encounter a wide variety of employees and employers, including agribusiness executives, farm managers, suppliers, and more.
+We can truthfully say that the people you’ll work with are down-to-earth, kind, and full of life!

 Most workplaces in agriculture encourage a positive work environment and culture.
 You can feel confident that you’ll be working with like-minded people that share the same excitement for feeding the world and contributing to something greater.

 Agriculture isn’t going anywhere any time soon.
 And with the constant demand for qualified candidates across many areas of the industry, you can feel secure in knowing that you’ll always be able to find the next opportunity.

-Everything from equipment operator and IT to Food Safety and Marketing, there are a wide range of positions in the agriculture industry.
+Everything from equipment operator and IT to Food Safety and Marketing, there is a wide range of positions in the agriculture industry.
 Read on to learn about many of the possible job opportunities you can seek with an agriculture degree.

-What Can I Do With an Agriculture Degree?There are a wide range of jobs for agricultural graduates in the industry, spanning across dozens of fields.
+There is a wide range of jobs for agricultural graduates in the industry, spanning across dozens of fields.
 Find your ideal career path within these agricultural jobs, perfect for agricultural graduates.

 Here is a list of 40 agriculture careers:

 It’s not surprising that nearly half of the openings will be in management and business.
-Agencies that lend to agribusinesses, such as banks and credit organizations, need appraisers, loan officers and analysts that understand the industry.
+Agencies that lend to agribusinesses, such as banks and credit organizations, need appraisers, loan officers, and analysts that understand the industry.
 Insurance companies that work with farming operations need risk managers, and agriculture companies need accountants, sales reps, marketing managers, and more.

 Agricultural sales professionals sell products related to food and crop production.
 Jobs can vary from selling equipment, seed, fertilizer, crop protection, and many other services.
 With the growth of agriculture, sales representatives are thought to be high in demand for many companies in the industry.

-As a forest products processing manager, you’ll be responsible for overseeing a team of employees that operate forest production mills, supplies and equipment.
+As a forest products processing manager, you’ll be responsible for overseeing a team of employees that operate forest production mills, supplies, and equipment.
 This job does require some technical training and a Bachelors in Forestry is required for some positions.

 Farm Labor Specialists or contractors conduct a form of agriculture recruitment for seasonal agriculture jobs.
 They work with ag companies to connect them with seasonal employees at certain times of the year.

-If you love the outdoors, have an analytical mind and are passionate about preserving the world’s forests, a career as a forest ecosystem manager is a great path for you.
-This role involves studying soils, water, plants and animals, working with cutting-edge technology and developing sustainable practices for preservation of woodlands and forests.
+If you love the outdoors, have an analytical mind, and are passionate about preserving the world’s forests, a career as a forest ecosystem manager is a great path for you.
+This role involves studying soils, water, plants, and animals, working with cutting-edge technology, and developing sustainable practices for the preservation of woodlands and forests.

-Work closely with the world wide web helping agriculture companies find new opportunities in the digital era.
-This requires knowledge in sales and marketing strategies, web development skills, and other internet savvy capabilities.
+Work closely with the worldwide web helping agriculture companies find new opportunities in the digital era.
+This requires knowledge of sales and marketing strategies, web development skills, and other internet-savvy capabilities.

 As a financial analyst, you’ll provide guidance to agribusinesses and individuals regarding major financial decisions and investments.

-Agricultural economists analyze trends, data and patterns within the agriculture industry and individual businesses to make predictions and act as a financial advisor.
+Agricultural economists analyze trends, data, and patterns within the agriculture industry and individual businesses to make predictions and act as a financial advisor.

-Help farmers acquire the funds they need to support their organization, purchase additional property and more.
+Help farmers acquire the funds they need to support their organization, purchase additional property, and more.
 As an agriculture loan officer, you can be the saving grace for struggling farmers to stay in business or expand their brand.

 The agriculture industry is filled with tremendous opportunities for marketing specialists!
 Skilled marketers are in high demand within every niche of the agriculture industry.